Second International Workshop on

 Conference Dates

-The workshop will be a half-day event to encourage active participation and discussion.
+The workshop will be a half-day event on September 15th and starts at 15:00.

 TBD